pvlib/pvcollada/docs/dev_guide.md

 If you need to add new enumerations or elements:
 - Edit `schema/pvcollada_schema_2.0.xsd`.
-- Ensure new values are added as `<xs:enumeration value="..."/>` or new types as needed.
 - Update or add example XML files to reflect the changes.
 - Run the validation script to confirm correctness.